peterMonteer/startup-name-generator/README.md

 Flutter App for Android and iOS

-App built following 'Write your first Flutter app' google codelab
+App built following 'Write Your First Flutter app' google codelab

+This app displays a list of random names for your Startup, allowing you to favorite names and see them in another screen.

 Developed Skills: